Reza-Mahmoudian/Employee-Tracker/README.md

  ## Installation
  You can download this repository and run the app by installing the npm packages first and then the node index command to run the application.

- you can also follow the instructions in this video

  ## Usage
  use node index to run the app and follow the instructions given in the prompts in the command line